 Holders of Common Shares of VersaBank ("Common Shares") are entitled to receive, as and when declared by the Board, dividends.
 VersaBank's Board of Directors (the "Board") declared the initial quarterly cash dividend on Common Shares at its meeting on November 28, 2017.
-Prior to that date, VersaBank neither declared nor paid any dividends on Common Shares.

-During fiscal 2020, VersaBank maintained its quarterly dividend at \$0.025 per share.
+During fiscal 2021, VersaBank maintained its quarterly dividend at \$0.025 per share.
 Prior to this the Bank increased its quarterly dividend paid on Common Shares in each year since the Bank declared and paid its first quarterly dividends in fiscal 2018.
 VersaBank expects to continue paying quarterly cash dividends at a rate of \$0.025 per share on the last day of January, April, July and October in each year; however, the declaration of a dividend, and the amount thereof, is at the discretion of the Board.
 Although it is management's intention that dividends be paid on Common Shares, holders of Common Shares should not assume that dividends will be paid in the future.